1976 West German federal election

-Federal elections were held in West Germany on 3 October 1976 to elect the members of the 8th Bundestag.
+A federal election was held in West Germany on 3 October 1976 to elect the members of the 8th Bundestag.
 Although the CDU/CSU alliance became the largest faction in parliament, Helmut Schmidt of the Social Democratic Party remained Chancellor.

 Campaign

 The coalition of the SPD and the FDP wanted to be re-elected, with the SPD, since 1974 led by Helmut Schmidt, the party's candidate for Chancellor.
 The CDU and the CSU tried to achieve an absolute majority of the votes to make CDU chairman Helmut Kohl Chancellor, but they fell six seats short of their target.